 time when he emigrated to North America.

-Related Stewart background in given in the Stewart
+Related Stewart background is included in the main Stewart volume.

 A considerable amount of information is available about the Pakenham family, some of which is given in a

 separate part to this volume.
 The lines go back to the early English

 There is a good collection of papers in the Northern Ireland Record Office,

 including letters from the Peninsular by Edward Michael Pakenham as ADC to

 Edward Marion Chadwick wrote an extensive (the

 definitive?) history of the pre-WW1 Chadwicks.
 He was a Lawyer of Toronto,

 descended from John Craven Chadwick.
 This volume also includes background